Foreign relations of India: Europe

 Relations were established in 1947, following India's independence.
-Luxembourg operates an Embassy in New Delhi whilst India operates a Consulate General in Luxembourg City.
+Luxembourg operates an embassy in New Delhi whilst India operates a Consulate General in Luxembourg City.
 Bilateral Trade stood at US$37 Million in 2014 and trade continues to grow every year.
-Diplomats from both countries have visited the other several time.
+Diplomats from both countries have visited the other several times.
 In 2019, Luxembourg plans to host the annual Asian Infrastructure Investment Bank and open an economic mission in India.